Boiler Blog - Herts Boilers

 10. Expansion vessel - is my expansion vessel okay?

-But in our experience of 15 years in heating industry, 70-80% of expansion vessels on existing boilers or systems are depleted, eg, without enough air left inside, and over 50% combi boilers are having not air in expensive vessels at all.
+But in our experience of 15 years in heating industry, 70-80% of expansion vessels on existing boilers or systems are depleted, eg, without enough air left inside, and over 50% combi boilers are having no air in expansion vessels at all.
 This is usually due to a lack of boiler services, or due to the incompetency of heating engineers who had got involved with these boilers before.

 11. My heating system is losing pressure on a daily basis, what is the problem?